MicrosoftDocs/azure-docs/articles/mariadb/select-right-deployment-type.md

 | **Performance Recommendation** | Provides customers with proactive [performance recommendation](https://techcommunity.microsoft.com/t5/Azure-Database-for-MariaDB/Azure-brings-intelligence-and-high-performance-to-Azure-Database/ba-p/769110) based on the usage telemetry to help in optimizing workloads. <br/> <br/> Note - Performance Recommendation is currently in public preview. | Managed by customers |

-## Business motivations for choosing Azure Database for MariaDB or MariaDB on Azure VMs
+## Business motivations for choosing PaaS or IaaS

 There are several factors that can influence your decision to choose PaaS or IaaS to host your MariaDB databases: